Millicom International Cellular S.A. (NASDAQ:TIGO) Short Interest Update

 Millicom International Cellular S.A.
-(NASDAQ:TIGO) saw a significant drop in short interest during the month of October.
+(NASDAQ:TIGO) was the target of a significant drop in short interest during the month of October.
 As of October 29th, there was short interest totalling 67,800 shares, a drop of 29.5% from the October 14th total of 96,200 shares.
-Approximately 0.1% of the company’s shares are sold short.
-Based on an average daily trading volume, of 25,300 shares, the days-to-cover ratio is currently 2.7 days.
+Approximately 0.1% of the company’s shares are short sold.
+Based on an average daily volume of 25,300 shares, the days-to-cover ratio is presently 2.7 days.

-Large investors have recently added to or reduced their stakes in the company.
-Jane Street Group LLC increased its stake in shares of Millicom International Cellular by 18.4% during the third quarter.
-Jane Street Group LLC now owns 21,507 shares of the technology company’s stock valued at $781,000 after buying an additional 3,340 shares during the period.
-Clifford Capital Partners LLC increased its stake in shares of Millicom International Cellular by 54.0% during the third quarter.
-Clifford Capital Partners LLC now owns 11,935 shares of the technology company’s stock valued at $431,000 after buying an additional 4,187 shares during the period.
-Morningstar Investment Services LLC increased its stake in shares of Millicom International Cellular by 13.0% during the third quarter.
-Morningstar Investment Services LLC now owns 28,878 shares of the technology company’s stock valued at $1,018,000 after buying an additional 3,321 shares during the period.
-Gamco Investors INC. ET AL increased its stake in shares of Millicom International Cellular by 2.0% during the third quarter.
-Gamco Investors INC. ET AL now owns 599,297 shares of the technology company’s stock valued at $21,665,000 after buying an additional 11,608 shares during the period.
-Finally, Rockefeller Capital Management L.P. increased its stake in shares of Millicom International Cellular by 16.8% during the third quarter.
-Rockefeller Capital Management L.P. now owns 56,655 shares of the technology company’s stock valued at $2,048,000 after buying an additional 8,155 shares during the period.
-Institutional investors and hedge funds own 4.90% of the company’s stock.
+Institutional investors have recently made changes to their positions in the company.
+UBS Group AG increased its stake in shares of Millicom International Cellular by 25.3% during the first quarter.
+UBS Group AG now owns 1,880 shares of the technology company’s stock valued at $72,000 after buying an additional 380 shares during the period.
+SG Americas Securities LLC purchased a new position in shares of Millicom International Cellular during the second quarter valued at $129,000.
+Northwestern Mutual Wealth Management Co. increased its stake in shares of Millicom International Cellular by 56.0% during the second quarter.
+Northwestern Mutual Wealth Management Co. now owns 4,090 shares of the technology company’s stock valued at $162,000 after buying an additional 1,469 shares during the period.
+Bank of America Corp DE increased its stake in shares of Millicom International Cellular by 56.4% during the second quarter.
+Bank of America Corp DE now owns 4,977 shares of the technology company’s stock valued at $197,000 after buying an additional 1,794 shares during the period.
+Finally, Goldman Sachs Group Inc. purchased a new position in shares of Millicom International Cellular during the first quarter valued at $209,000.
+Hedge funds and other institutional investors own 4.90% of the company’s stock.

 NASDAQ:TIGO opened at $34.05 on Friday.
 Millicom International Cellular has a twelve month low of $33.80 and a twelve month high of $46.18.
 The company has a market cap of $3.46 billion, a price-to-earnings ratio of -31.82 and a beta of 0.77.
 The stock has a fifty day simple moving average of $36.02 and a 200-day simple moving average of $39.31.
 The company has a current ratio of 0.82, a quick ratio of 0.80 and a debt-to-equity ratio of 2.41.